Survivor Series (2003): Preliminary matches

 The first match of the event was the Survivor Series match with Team Angle (Kurt Angle, Chris Benoit, John Cena, Hardcore Holly, and Bradshaw) against Team Lesnar (Brock Lesnar, The Big Show, Matt Morgan, Nathan Jones and A-Train).
-Holly was eliminated as he was disqualified for pushing the referee while attacking Lesnar before the match.
+Holly was eliminated and got himself disqualified for pushing the referee while attacking Lesnar before the match started.
 A-Train was then eliminated by Bradshaw after a Clothesline From Hell.
 Bradshaw was then eliminated after a Chokeslam by Big Show.
 Matt Morgan was eliminated by Angle after an Angle Slam.
 Jones was eliminated by Angle after he submitted to the Ankle Lock.
 Angle was eliminated by Lesnar after an F-5.
 Lesnar was eliminated by Benoit after he submitted to the Crippler Crossface.
 Big Show was eliminated after a chain shot and an FU by John Cena, leaving Cena and Benoit as the survivors.

 The next match was for the WWE Women's Championship between Molly Holly and Lita.
 After Lita missed a Litasault, Molly executed the Molly-Go-Round for a near-fall.
 Molly performed a drop toe hold on Lita into an exposed turnbuckle and pinned her to retain the title.

 The third match was an Ambulance match between Shane McMahon and Kane.
-The match started on the outside, where Shane was thrown into the steel steps by Kane.
-Mid-way in the match, Shane executed a Leap of Faith through a broadcast table on Kane.
-Shane hit Kane with a kendo stick and tackled Kane through a security booth with an SUV.
-Shane executed a Coast-To-Coast off the roof of the ambulance on Kane.
-In the end, Kane executed a Tombstone Piledriver on the floor on Shane and threw him into the ambulance to win the match.
+The match started on the outside, where McMahon was thrown into the steel steps by Kane.
+Mid-way in the match, McMahon executed a Leap of Faith through a broadcast table on Kane.
+McMahon hit Kane with a kendo stick and tackled Kane through a security booth with an SUV.
+McMahon executed a Coast-To-Coast off the roof of the ambulance on Kane.
+In the end, Kane executed a Tombstone Piledriver on the floor on McMahon and threw him into the ambulance to win the match.

 The fourth match was between The Basham Brothers (Doug Basham and Danny Basham) and Los Guerreros (Eddie Guerrero and Chavo Guerrero) for the WWE Tag Team Championship.
 The match started on the outside.
 Los Guerreros attacked Shaniqua, who tried to interfere.
 After Chavo accidentally attacked Eddie, Danny pinned Chavo with a roll-up to win the match for his team.